 The fact that Puerto Ricans do not pay the same federal income taxes as their fellow U.S. citizens in the states is often used to justify unequal treatment of Puerto Rico under federal programs.

 The implications of decades of unequal treatment were brought into the open after Hurricane Maria hit Puerto Rico.
 The weak Puerto Rico health care infrastructure reflected billions of dollars in Medicaid funding never received over the years.
 The mass migration to the states was inspired in part by more generous benefits that would be granted to recipients in the states.
-There have been numerous claims that Puerto Rico would be treated better post-Hurricane Maria if it were a state.
+A recent study confirmed that Puerto Rico did not receive the same support after the 2017 hurricane season that states did .

-Taxation without representation was a rallying cry against England during the American Revolution, and opposition to this concept remains a key tenant of our democracy.
+Taxation without representation was a rallying cry against England during the American Revolution, and opposition to this concept remains a key tenet of our democracy.

-In the case of Puerto Rico, a lack of representation even with reduced tax obligations does create equality with the rest of the United States.
+In the case of Puerto Rico, a lack of representation even with reduced tax obligations creates inequality with the rest of the United States.